MUSIC - IN THE "RIGHT" TIME!

 However, producing music takes a piano or other instrument, and in my slightly peripatetic, economically-challenged workaholic life until 20 years ago, there was no piano around.
 At that time I moved my high-school spinet over from my mom's last home in Concord where I grew up.
 I could have taken up lessons again, but I was very busy exhausting myself until January 2022 with two demanding careers, one in trial law and the next in owning and operating a unique, very sexy retail and then online lingerie and custom corset boutique.

 Nonetheless, from time to time before my mom moved away from the Bay Area in 2006, I periodically attended ballets and operas with her.
-Opera and ballet were wonderful experiences for me and still are for the multiple arts they combine: visual wonders in stage sets and costuming plus music and acting and dance all in one!
+Opera and ballet were wonderful experiences for me and still are for the multiple arts they combine: visual wonders in stage sets and costuming plus music and acting and singing and dance all in one!
 So I did have music in my life, but not in a major way until May of 2019.

 And in that month and time, I looked at my spinet sitting next to me, thought of music, and both moved to the forefront of my consciousness about the arts.
 I have never looked back, or even wondered why it took me this long to fall deeply in love with music and the piano, and especially with my Duchess, whom I partly helped create in the rebuilding and refinishing process.
 I don't look back in regret because I would never consider any part of my life a waste; I am the sum total of all my experiences and I value both the good and the difficult, and believe in the concept of "the right time."